Kodular/Documentation/docs/components/connectivity/activity-starter.md

 {>>Returns `text`<<}

-Returns the name of the activity that corresponds to this ActivityStarter, or an empty string if no corresponding activity can be found.
+_Returns the name of the activity that corresponds to this ActivityStarter, or an empty string if no corresponding activity can be found._

 ### StartActivity

 [[Method('Activity Starter', 'StartActivity', false)]]

-Start the activity corresponding to this ActivityStarter.
+_Start the activity corresponding to this ActivityStarter._

 ## Properties

 ### Action

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Activity Starter', 'Action')]]